Dark sector production and baryogenesis from not quite black holes: Baryogenesis

 The lower bound becomes incompatible with the BBN constraints $\Mini\lesssim M_\textrm{BBN}$ for a too heavy remnant, and EWBG is relevant only for $\Mmin\lesssim 5.5\times 10^{14}\,$g.

 From (\ref{eq:BER}), we find the baryon-to-entropy ratio to be

 Due to the restriction on $\Mmin$ from (\ref{eq:cond}), the maximum allowed value $\mathcal{B}_\textrm{max}\approx 3.7\times 10^{-11}\,\Delta\theta\,\hMmin^{-1/5}$ when $f=1$ and $\Mini=M_\textrm{DM}$, and it decreases for heavier remnants even without considering the stronger constraint on $f$.
 This can already be seen from the total baryon number in (\ref{bartoen2}).
 Comparing with (\ref{bartoen}) for the production through heavy particle decay, it receives smaller enhancement from the 2-2-hole mass, and this is not enough to compensate the decrease in the 2-2-hole number density for a large $\Mmin$.
 The Planck remnant case, as in the case of PBHs, can barely achieve the observed value $\mathcal{B}\approx 10^{-10}$ with a quite large CP-violating phase $\Delta \theta\approx \pi$.
-Thus, EWBG is disfavored in the context of 2-2-hole evaporation.
+Thus, given that $\Mmin\gtrsim \Mp$, dependence on the additional mass scale $\Mmin$ doesn't improve the situation and EWBG is disfavored in the context of 2-2-hole evaporation.